Welfare

 University Disability Advisory Service

 Leema and Caroline may liaise with linked staff members from the University Disability Advisory Service, DAS (Fiona Thorne and Pauline Graham) who are specialist advisors for information and advice on disability issues.
 They can help facilitate further assessment and support if required to help you access all aspects of your education and college life.
 For further information, please refer to the college Disability Resources and Advice webpage.
-They also manage exam support for students.

 If you have a disability (a long-term physical or mental health condition that affects your ability to carry out day-to-day activities), or think you may have one, you are welcome to consult the Senior Tutor or Disability Coordinator confidentially in the first instance.